 Amy McClure, Associate Pastor Children, Senior Adults, Pastoral Care

 The Reverend Amy McClure has served as one of the Associate Pastors since March 2015.
 One of Amy’s favorite passages of scripture is Isaiah 43, which reminds us of God’s redeeming power in our lives and that God calls us by name.
-In her role as an Associate Pastor, Amy provides leadership in the areas of Pastoral Care, Senior Adult Ministry, Children’s Ministry, and helps provide pastoral support for the Children’s Center.
+In her role as an Associate Pastor, Amy provides leadership in the areas of Pastoral Care, Senior Adult Ministry, and Children’s Ministry.
 One of Amy’s passions is inter-generational ministry, where people of all ages partner together to be the Church and share the Gospel.

 Amy holds a Master of Divinity from Campbell University Divinity School and a Bachelor of Arts in Communication Studies from the University of North Carolina at Chapel Hill.
 She enjoys connecting with people from all over and loves being part of the beloved community at First Baptist Church on Fifth.